How to set up an entry approval workflow in Gravity Forms (2 simple methods)

 • User account creation: If you have a user registration system, form entry approval can be used to review and approve new user registrations before granting access to the platform or website.

-Front end entry approval with GravityView
+Option 1: Front-end entry approval with GravityView

 The initial steps of the View configuration process in GravityView: Selecting a data source and choosing a View Type